mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Katagiri Roshi:** [I want to] say something a little bit more about the subject I talked about yesterday.
 The subject was, “You must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.”
 I would like to explain a little more about the same subject from a different angle today, because this is a very important characteristic of the zazen we do, which is called *shikantaza*.

 Briefly speaking, I told you yesterday and the day before yesterday: if you do zazen even for a moment, you become buddha.
-This was the first impression for me when I was at Eiheiji monastery, listening to a lecture given by [Hashimoto Roshi](glossary#hashimoto-roshi).
+This was the first impression for me when I was at Eiheiji monastery, listening to a lecture given by Hashimoto Roshi.
 I didn’t understand the meaning, but I was moved very much by this point: if you sit down, if you do zazen, shikantaza, even for a moment, you become Buddha.
 I accepted it, totally – no question.
-I think now, I was lucky. *[He chuckles, and there is some mild laughter.]* I was lucky, anyway.
+I think now, I was lucky. *[He chuckles, and there is some quiet laughter.]* I was lucky, anyway.
 If I had had a big head, I couldn’t have accepted it.
 But I accepted it, totally.
 I was a lucky guy.

 #### 2:33